antonipx/ampometer/README.md

 amp-o-meter
 ===========

-real time measure write amplification of px-storage
+measure write amplification of px-storage in real time